 Enlarged bones in the nose and mouth may cause a large tongue and widely spaced teeth and may lead to sleep apnea.
 Bone and cartilage growth may lead to arthritis.
 People with acromegaly can also develop diabetes, high blood pressure, and other problems.

 The excess production of growth hormone usually is caused by a tumor of the pituitary gland.
-Acromegaly is usually treated with medication, surgery, or radiation treatment to the tumor.
+Acromegaly is usually treated with medicine, surgery, or radiation treatment to the tumor.

 WebMD Medical Reference from Healthwise